NPisor/chromatic_mcu_accessibility/README.md

 I PROMISE I won't be offended at all and want as much feedback as I can get to hopefully improve the build for anyone using it.

+Added functionality:

+Cheats tab in OSD
+Dynamic Palette Switch between palettes in GB and warmness in GBC BLE integration (basic to connect to Companion App for searching/syncing cheats and eventually other stuff) Achievements Tab (mostly visual, but WILL still sync a linked profile (image/points) if loaded in the Companion App)